casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

 ![Blockdag to evolution graph transformation (general merging case)](../../.gitbook/assets/casper-blockdag-to-graph-merging-case-2.svg)

-Crucial is to observe that once two mergeable paths are discovered - in this case $$b \circ a$$ commutes with $$c$$ at state $$Zero$$ - the construction of implicit merged global state is by directly applying commutativity.
+Crucial is to observe that once two mergeable paths are discovered - in this case $$b \circ a$$ commutes with $$c$$ at state $$Zero$$ - the construction of implicit merged global state (red dot) is by directly applying commutativity.
 So the merged state in this case is:

 $$
 c(a \circ b (Zero))